Saudi king to G20: let's unite against coronavirus

 Some member countries have announced economic stimulus packages to offset broad suspensions of air travel and shutdowns of many businesses.

-But there are growing concerns about protectionist measures being discussed or adopted as countries scramble to respond.
 The U.S. Chamber of Commerce urged G20 leaders to match a pledge by countries like Australia and Canada to keep supply chains open and avoid export controls.

 World Health Organization director-general Tedros Adhanom Ghebreyesus was to address the G20 to seek support for ramping up funding and production of personal protection equipment for health workers amid a global shortage.